mdsheraj123/Camera2IoTApp/README.md

 | [Camera2SlowMotion](Camera2SlowMotion)    | Demostrates capturing high-speed video in a constrained camera capture session. |
 | [Camera2Video](Camera2Video)              | Demonstrates recording video using the Camera2 API and MediaRecorder. |
 | [HdrViewfinder](HdrViewfinder)            | Demonstrates use of RenderScript to display a live HDR feed from camera frames using Camera2 API. |

+## Source

+You can browse the code at http://source.codeaurora.org/quic/la/camera-samples
+If you want to clone from there
+git clone https://source.codeaurora.org/quic/la/camera-samples -b iot-concam-apk.lnx.1.1